Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs

 \subsection{Synthetic Graphs}

-A benchmark~\cite{liu2019hyperbolic} for graph classification algorithms is to let it learn whether a graph was created using the Erdős-Renyi~\cite{erdHos1960evolution}, Barabasi-Albert~\cite{barabasi1999emergence}, or Watts-Strogatz~\cite{watts1998collective} algorithm.
-Examples of graphs that were created with each of them are depicted in Figure~\ref{fig:graphs}.
-The authors of~\cite{liu2019hyperbolic,dai2021hyperbolic} showed that classifying from a learned embedding in hyperbolic space is superior to classifying from a Euclidean one.
+A benchmark~\citep{liu2019hyperbolic} for graph classification algorithms is to let them learn whether a graph was created using the Erdős-Renyi~\citep{erdHos1960evolution}, Barabasi-Albert~\citep{barabasi1999emergence}, or Watts-Strogatz~\citep{watts1998collective} algorithm.
+Each algorithm creates graphs with different characteristics: Erdős-Rényi graphs are purely random with low clustering and no hubs, Barabási–Albert graphs grow with preferential attachment and naturally form hubs with a power-law degree distribution, while Watts–Strogatz graphs create highly clustered small-world networks by rewiring a regular lattice.
+Examples of graphs created with each of them are shown in Figure~\ref{fig:graphs}.

+\cite{liu2019hyperbolic} and \cite{dai2021hyperbolic} showed that classifying the algorithm from a learned embedding in hyperbolic space is superior to classifying from a Euclidean one.
 We used our manifold GCN for this task.
 Since our network can work on arbitrary manifolds, we also compare the hyperbolic space to the SPD space as an embedding space.
-The latter is thought to be advantageous as it has a more complex geometric structure~\cite{zhao2023modeling}.
+The latter is thought to be advantageous because it has a more complex geometric structure~\citep{zhao2023modeling}.